-- 29 The concluding remarks of the Academic Literature on Intangibles issued by EFRAG earlier this year identified that a key issue about reporting on intangibles is uncertainty: - 30 "Investment in intangibles is associated with high levels of uncertainty.
-Further, while there is evidence that investment in intangibles leads to innovation and tangible investment, there is a time lag between intangible investments and economic benefits (intangible investment occurs early in the product life cycle)"; - 31 "the more the system is grounded on intangibles, the more vulnerable it becomes because intangibles are more uncertain, unstable and risky.
-The challenge we accountants face is to learn how to manage and report on these "invisible" resources for a better understanding of organisations' financial performance and their resilience" - There are known areas of reporting for uncertainties in the IFRS literature, such as the sensitivity disclosure in IFRS 7, IFRS 13, IAS 19 and IAS 36.

-- 33 Similarly, in the non-financial reporting literature the potential of disclosing information using scenario analysis is becoming more and more important. - 34 This topical area may be placed either in the second or in the third circle of the research as it may pertain to both.
+- 31 The concluding remarks of the literature review on intangibles issued by EFRAG earlier this year identified that a key issue about reporting on intangibles is uncertainty: - (a) "Investment in intangibles is associated with high levels of uncertainty.
+Further, while there is evidence that investment in intangibles leads to innovation and tangible investment, there is a time lag between intangible investments and economic benefits (intangible investment occurs early in the product life cycle)"; - (b) "the more the system is grounded on intangibles, the more vulnerable it becomes because intangibles are more uncertain, unstable and risky.
+The challenge we accountants face is to learn how to manage and report on these "invisible" resources for a better understanding of organisations' financial performance and their resilience". - 32 There are known areas of reporting for uncertainties in the IFRS literature, such as the sensitivity disclosure in IFRS 7 Financial Instruments: Disclosures, IFRS 13 Fair Value Measurement, IAS 19 Employee Benefits and IAS 36 Impairment of Assets. - 33 Similarly, in the non-financial reporting literature the potential of disclosing information using scenario analysis is becoming more and more important. - 34 This topical area may be placed either in the second or in the third circle of the research as it may pertain to both.